Public speaking nerves is something which can effect even the most seasoned and talented professional.

 Don’t forget to breathe.

-Don’t leave it until the last minute; establish a deep breathing relaxation practice well before your presentation and stick to it
+Don’t leave it until the last minute to breathe either.
+Establish a deep breathing relaxation practice well before your presentation and stick to it

 Breathe in through your nose to the count of five, counting slowly in your mind.

 Breathe out through your mouth softly pursing your lips to the count of five.